datacontroller/docs.datacontroller.io/docs/roadmap.md

 ## Requested Features

 Where features are requested, whether there is budget or not, we will describe the work below and provide estimates.
-Each task is given a Story Point (SP) value, and each SP is roughly 0.5 days (SCRUM masters - please don't lose your T-Shirt over this sizing approach!)

-There are currently four features requested and sized, with estimates as follows:
+There are currently four features requested:

-* Dynamic Filtering
+* Dynamic Filtering - 2.75 + 2.75 = 5.5days
-* Dynamic Cell Validation
+* Dynamic Cell Validation 3.75 + 3 = 6.75 days
-* Row Level Security
+* Row Level Security = 4.75 days
-* Formula Preservation
+* Formula Preservation = under review

+Total: 17 days

 ### Dynamic Filtering